Samhain 2022 Rituals, Meaning, and Traditions You Need To Know

 Samhain is the third and final harvest celebration.
-A fantastic way to honor this and your heritage is by mimicking what our ancestors would have done in pre-industrialized times—preserving the harvest for the Winter days ahead through canning, freezing, and drying.
+A fantastic way to honor this AND your heritage is by mimicking whaty your ancestors would have done in pre-industrialized times—preserving the harvest for the Winter days ahead through canning, freezing, and drying.

 It can also be a fantastic time to snuggle up and work on some DIY projects.
 Try preparing for Yule/Winter Solstice/ Christmas by hand-making items to give away as gifts.
 You can create so many unique gifts: extracts from your herb garden, infused liquor, soaps, candles, knitted items, create journals or Grimoires from scratch, or anything else you think loved ones would enjoy!
 I personally enjoy making vanilla extract to give to friends, family, and neighbors.
 Anything you can start preparing now, your future self will thank you for once December rolls around.

 Also, remember to honor the creatures in your very own backyard!
 What better way to prep for Winter than giving the backyard birds some extra food with a pine cone bird feeder?
-Great way to include your children in the seasonal fun!
+It’s a great way to include your children in the seasonal fun!

-Decorating our homes is fun and a great way to bring more spiritual meaning into our safe spaces during this time of year.
+Decorating your home is fun and a great way to bring more spiritual meaning into your sacred spaces during this time of year.
 Go for that Hygge vibe!
-Snuggled in front of a fire with a warm blanket & sip on mulled apple cider, mulled wine, tea, or hot chocolate.
+Snuggle in front of a fire with a warm blanket & sip on mulled apple cider, mulled wine, tea, or hot chocolate.

 Putting together a wreath is my favorite way to set the seasonal vibe when you first enter your home.
 I find most of my materials at Michaels, but I know plenty of people who prefer to use only naturally collected supplies.
-Why not watch some Youtube videos or scroll through Pinterest for some outdoor DIY’s you can do to decorate your yard?
+Why not watch some YouTube videos or scroll through Pinterest for some outdoor DIY’s to decorate your yard?

-Samhain is often viewed as a fire festival, and historically large bonfires were created to ward off evil spirits or bad luck for the coming year.
+Samhain is a fire festival, and historically large bonfires were created to ward off evil spirits or bad luck for the coming year.
 The ashes were usually spread out into farmers’ fields to guarantee a bountiful crop for the following year.

 A bonfire goes back to the days of the Druids when the surrounding villagers doused their hearth fires and then lit them from a flame carried from the Samhain fire.